Apple chutney is a wonderfully fruity and easy recipe with raisins and onions that’s perfect with everything from pork to cheese & crackers.

 This apple chutney is pictured here with my pork and apple burger and cider-glazed bacon chops.

-It would be absolutely stunning as part of a ploughman’s lunch or thickly spread on a cheese and onion sandwich.
+It would be absolutely stunning as part of a ploughman’s lunch, on my ploughmans sandwich or pushed through a cheese and onion sandwich.

 I’ve stirred it through both my sausage and apple casserole and even my mulligatawny soup!